Ingemark/pbxis/README.md

 * uses only a single manager connection to Asterisk to cater for all registered agents;

-* keeps the traffic over the AMI connections to the bare minimum:
+* keeps the traffic over the AMI connections to a bare minimum:
   * activates the event filter on the Asterisk side;
   * keeps track of all state through the event stream (doesn't poll the AMI);
   * uses the AMI actions that will generate the necessary minimum of traffic when regenerating state.